mkohler/cython_swig/README.rst

 .. class:: handout

-    And the Cython version works just like the SWIG version.
+    The Cython version works just like the SWIG version.
 So that's boring.

 Cython and C Strings
 ====================